 Listening via USB

-Although I had a feeling that the Melco’s special Network outputs were key to them sounding so good, this was something that first had to be proven, and so, I wanted to start with the USB connection and work toward my end goal from there.
-Also, it is fair to say that the CH Precision C1 is out of reach of most, so I thought it best to start with the more attainable DACs.
+Although I had a feeling that the Melco’s special Network outputs were key to them sounding so good, this was something that first had to be proven in practice, and so, I opted to start with the USB connection and work toward my end goal from there.
+Also, it is fair to say that the CH Precision C1 is priced quite extravagantly, so I thought it best to start with the more attainable DACs.

 The entry-level Melco N1A/2 when connected via USB to the Bryston BDA-3 DAC, did not disappoint.
 It was sublimely articulate, well-detailed and very transparent.
 The Bryston BDP-3 server, by comparison, was bolder in its presentation, but sounded quite rough, even if it was quite engaging.
-The Antipodes EX server running Roon’s performance leaned all the way to the other side, with a full, warm and relaxed sound.
-In spite of its warmth, the EX was just as detailed and refined as the Melco and did project a wider soundstage, with vocals seemingly focused more clearly in the center.
-Tonality aside, I also felt that the N1A/2 did not engage me so much now as it did when it was connected to the C1 via Network.
-But before I can prove, or disprove that theory, let’s continue the USB side of things.
+The Antipodes EX server’s performance running Roon leaned more to the other side, with a much more sonorous sound.
+In spite of its colorfulness, the EX was just as detailed and refined as the Melco and did project a wider soundstage, with vocals seemingly focused more clearly in the center.
+Tonality aside, I also felt that the N1A/2 just did not engage me so much emotionally now, as it did when it was connected to the C1 via a Network connection.
+But before I can prove or disprove that theory, let’s continue with the USB side of things.

 The AudioAanZee Reference Flow server, by the way, fell somewhere in the middle between the Antipodes and the N1ZH/2 in terms of smoothness and richness and was pleasant to listen to, but it fell behind these two in terms of nuance, and, more importantly, it did not sound quite as timbrally convincing.